-The Consultant shall be in breach of this Contract if the Consultant materially modifies the federal regulations and State statutes in its subcontract agreements terms and conditions with its b.
-Sub-Contract Payments
+The Consultant shall be in breach of this Contract if the Consultant materially modifies the federal regulations and State statutes in its subcontract agreements terms and conditions with its Subconsultants.

-Subconsultants.
 Deviations from the terms of this Contract may result in termination of the Contract, or any other such remedy as deemed appropriate by the Department.